zkftyj-zz/NCL/README.md

 # NCL
-Seft-developed function writing in NCL to deal with large datasets stored in supercomputers
+# Seft-developed function writing in NCL to deal with large datasets stored in supercomputers
+# Programs processing large datasets and plotting graphics